About the course

 Within our Department of Literature, Film, and Theatre Studies, we operate an exchange scheme with universities in Denmark, France, Finland, Greece, Germany, Spain, and Italy (the ERASMUS programme), which you can apply to follow in your second year.
 This period of time abroad offers a host of benefits, including the opportunity to view the world (and literature) from another perspective.
 The nine-month course of study, from October to June, spent abroad, carries full recognition of your assessment for that year and counts towards your final degree result.

-Two second-year drama options; and
+- Two second-year drama options

-two second-year literature options
+- Two second-year literature options

 As a new undergraduate, you may find university-level learning, assessment and studying differs to school or college.
 Here at Essex, we understand and recognise this by having support in place, particularly during your first year when you may notice the change more.